 Pro tip: I find it makes a difference what order you employ various erasers when using more than one type in a single drawing.
 If I try to erase a deeply inscribed line with a kneaded eraser first, the line becomes even more resistant to subsequent attempts by a plastic eraser.
 I avoid using the smaller pointed plastic erasers on large areas, since they can embed the pigment into the paper; I’ve found the larger plastic erasers better suited to such tasks.

 Changing Things Up

-Sometimes the change of material can be something as minimal as a change of color to jumpstart your visual perceptions.
-If you find that your line weight is too heavy for your goals, you might switch to a lighter color, say from a heavy black charcoal pencil to light sanguine pencil.
+Sometimes the change of material can be something as minimal as a change of color to jump start your visual perceptions.
+If you find = your line weight is too heavy for your goals, you might switch to a lighter color — for example, from a heavy black charcoal pencil to light sanguine pencil.
 You could also try the opposite tack by using an even darker material to train your hand to back off and use a lighter touch.

 Dan Gheno is a New York artist whose work can be found in collections including the Museum of the City of New York and the New Britain Museum of American Art, in Connecticut.
 He teaches drawing and painting at the Art Students League of New York and the National Academy School of Fine Arts.
-His book, Figure Drawing Master Class, is available for purchase at NorthLightShop.com.
+And, you can find his insightful book, Figure Drawing Master Class, at NorthLightShop.com.

 *This article by Dan Gheno first appeared in Drawing magazine‘s Winter 2017 issue.